CommunityHiQ/Instructions/README.md

 ## Unit tests

-- Done to the project FRENDS.Tests
+- Done to the project <Namespace>.Tests.
+Forexample Frends.Community.Zip has it test under Frends.Community.Zip.Tests

 - For each task a minimum requirement is one happy testcase